chunkysteveo/OpenEPaperLink-HA-Christmas-Countdown/README.md

 <img src="20241125_155254_resized.jpg" width="50%" alt="Epaper Tag using the Christmas Countdown - 4.2 version!">

+The 4.2" version is more art based and will show the current data, days untill Christmas, and a full width Christmas themes background.

 The date of Christmas is set in the variable `days_until_xmas` and shouldn't need altering year on year.
 The text used is 'Days 'till Christmas', 'Day 'till Christmas', and 'Merry Christmas' - adjust according to your local language.
 Edit automation in YAML.